 Step 3: Complete the Radiation Therapy Application with essay.

 Manchester Community College

 Step 4: Send official transcripts.

 Send all official college transcripts including those from Fall 2014 to the Health Careers Department. (see above)

 Step 5: Once prerequisites are met and applications are submitted, students will participate in a clinical shadow to be scheduled by the program.

 Step 7: Final acceptance is pending successful completion of clinical requirements.

-This will include criminal background checks with fingerprinting, immunization documentation including hepatitis B vaccine, annual flu shots and TB testing, proof of insurance coverage, and physical exam.
+These requirements also include criminal background checks with fingerprinting, immunization documentation for hepatitis B vaccine, annual flu shots and TB testing, proof of insurance coverage, and results of a physical exam.
 Some clinical sites may require substance abuse screening.
 For a complete listing of clinical requirements, please contact the program coordinator.

 Nora Uricchio, M.Ed., R.T.
 (R)(T)